Undoing Racism in the Food System Immersion (URFI)

-Program Overview: The Undoing Racism in the Food System Immersion (URFI) is a theory and action training for farming and food justice leaders to uproot systemic racism in our organizations and society.
+Program Overview: The Uprooting Racism in the Food System Immersion (URFI) is a theory and action workshop for farming and food justice leaders to uproot systemic racism in our organizations and society.
 We will delve deep into the history and structural realities of food injustice and develop an understanding of the movement strategies of frontlines communities struggling for food sovereignty.
 We will examine our personal and societal roles of complicity in and resistance to the system.
 Much of the time will be spent developing tangible action plans – to use of sphere of influence to uproot these oppressions.
 True to Soul Fire Farm’s values and culture, this work will be rooted in fierce love, courageous self-reflection, and healing connection to land.
-We will all participate in growing and preparing our own food during the program and have ample time for networking and celebrating life.
-Note: This is not a farm skills training.

-Who Should Apply: This program is designed for a multi-racial group of farming and food justice leaders.
+Additionally, we will host a few one-day mini URFI workshops at Soul Fire Farm.
+The first is on June 3, 2018.
+Registration information will be posted here shortly.
+This workshop is designed for a multi-racial group of farming and food justice leaders.
 We define “leader” broadly as someone who has the desire and potential to create a positive impact in their community with what they learn.
 We will pay attention to having a diversity of sectors, ethnicities, genders, and class backgrounds in the group.
 There will be “caucus” space to meet with those of similar identities during the training.